 The bathroom toilet room had almost everything that you would want.

-After enjoying (interesting choice of words, right?) our first bidet at the Hyatt Waikiki Beach, we were a little disappointed to not have a bidet at the 5 star Andaz Maui.
+After enjoying (interesting choice of words, right?) our first bidet at the Hyatt Waikiki Beach, we were a little disappointed that there were no bidets in the 5 star Andaz Maui rooms.

 Even more disappointing was that there was obviously the extra water line and the electrical outlet needed for a bidet, but no bidet installed.

 The standard bathroom amenities were perfectly fine.
 Tissues, toothbrush, toothpaste, blah, blah, blah… everything you’d expect was there.
 No surprises, no problems.

 Let’s get to the star of the show: the shower!

 Oh, my!
 Even after staying at 8 beach front hotels in the past year, this was easily the most impressive shower we’ve seen so far.

 Not only was the shower very large (10 feet long and nearly 4 feet wide), but 2 sides were floor to ceiling glass windows.
 You could literally see the beach while you’re in this huge shower!

 In addition to a rain shower head and a handheld shower head, there was also a wooden shower rack with towels and pump bottles of shampoo, conditioner and body wash.